deartc/Quality-Project-Teresa-Hawkins/README.md

 #3: Unit Test Creation:
+- Project Requirements

+To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins.
+(Any other instructions I need to include goes here).
+The following Microsoft Office Suite programs were used:  Word,  Sway, Vizio, and Power Bi, and Visual Studio.
+The project was done in C#.
+The extensions used were C# and Net.
+The NuGets used were xunit and others.
 1. On the Vehicle class, add unit tests  and refactor where necessary.
 2. On the SemiTruck class, I will implement all methods and write unit tests
 3. Add 3rd class, Car, implement it, and add unit tests for it. the first steps of the code are included here: https://github.com/deartc/CarSection.git